 - be a registered student at the University of Saskatchewan

-Crisis loans are not intended to cover overdue fees and debts from other University departments (e.g., tuition, student fees, residence fees, library fines, etc.).
+Crisis aid is not intended to cover overdue fees and debts from other University departments (e.g., tuition, student fees, residence fees, library fines, etc.).

 For more information about the types of crisis financial aid available to students, please contact Student Central including a brief description of your needs and a phone number where you can be reached.